not-ilinked/QuickBuffer/README.md

 # Reading/writing buffers
 QuickBuffer provides extendable classes for reading/writing byte buffers.<br>
-The class BufferReader is used for reading buffers whilst BufferWriter is used for writing them.
-One could add additional functionality by deriving the classes.
+The class BufferReader is used for reading buffers whilst BufferWriter is used for writing them.<br>
+One could add additional functionality by deriving said classes.

 ### Writing
-Let's start off by writing a buffer that we'll then later read from.
+Let's start off by writing a buffer to read from later.

 ```csharp
 BufferWriter writer = new BufferWriter();